AhmedAmraniAkdi/Learning-cuda-repo/sort/README.md

-Sorting array of floats on Cuda, the idea is as follows: each block will use odd even merge sort on 512 elements, this will leave us with length/512 sorted lists that we will merge using merge Path.
+Sorting array of floats on Cuda, the idea is as follows: each block will use warp size bitonic sort, this will leave us with length/32 sorted lists that we will merge using merge Path, and keep merging them pair by pair, until we are left with a sorted array.

 References: